 What Are Midges?

 The non-biting, eighth to half-inch long insects are properly called Chironomus plumosus and commonly, but erroneously, called Canadian soldiers.
 Midges are native to Northeast Ohio and Lake Erie.
-The locals call them "muffleheads."
+The locals call them "muffleheads" or "muckleheads."

 Midge larvae, while in the bloodworm phase, “clean” the aquatic environment by consuming and recycling organic debris.